Ronald Reagan Speaks Out Against Socialized Medicine: Summary

-Reagan opens by saying that in 1927 socialist Norman Thomas said that the American people would never vote for socialism, but "under the name of liberalism the American people would adopt every fragment of the socialist program."
+Reagan opens by repeating an unsourced lie that in 1927 socialist Norman Thomas said that the American people would never vote for socialism but "under the name of liberalism the American people would adopt every fragment of the socialist program."
 Snopes.com calls this attribution probably false, arguing that "no one has ever been able to turn up a source".

 Reagan says that "Government has invaded the free precincts of private citizens," stating that the U.S. government owns "1/5 of the total industrial capacity of the United States."
 Reagan says "One of the traditional methods of imposing statism or socialism on a people has been by way of medicine.
 It's very easy to disguise a medical program as a humanitarian project; most people are a little reluctant to oppose anything that suggests medical care for people who possibly can't afford it."
 Reagan cites the failure of President Harry S. Truman's national health insurance proposal as evidence of the American people's rejection of socialized medicine.

 Reagan describes Representative Aime Forand as having introduced a bill which would institute "compulsory health insurance" for all people of social security age.
 Forand is quoted as having said, "If we can only break through and get our foot inside the door, then we can extend the program after that."
 Forand is likened to labor union leader Walter Reuther, who is quoted as having said, "It's no secret that the United Automobile Workers is officially on record of backing a program of national health insurance."
 The Forand bill is described as being praised by socialists: "They say once the Forand bill is passed this nation will be provided with a mechanism for socialized medicine capable of indefinite expansion in every direction until it includes the entire population.
 Now we can't say we haven't been warned."